top of page

 • Judges want to see your best expression of the Event's Core Concepts.

-• You're encouraged to make notes for each Event on the list below but allow yourself the flexibility to create when the Event announcement comes.
+• You're encouraged to make notes for each Event on the list below but allow yourself the flexibility to be inspired and create when the Event announcement comes.

 • If you read the FAQ and the Rules but still have questions, ask!
-Our staff is here to help you succeed.
+We're here to help you succeed.

 • Try every Event.
 The more Events you enter, the more feedback you receive AND the higher your overall score.
 The highest overall score wins!